-The last step in describing the MOFF correlator is parallelizing the computation.
-One could use the same approach as an FX correlator and parallelize by frequency.
+A key step in any correlator is parallelizing the computation.
+For the MOFF correlator one could use the same approach as an FX correlator and parallelize by frequency.
 In this approach one X board handles all of the antennas (or spatial nodes) for a small range of frequencies.
 The complication is the `corner turn' between the F and X stages: the output of the F stage boards is all the frequencies for one antenna, and the input of the X stage boards is all the antennas over a small subset of the frequencies.
-Much of the design of modern FX correlators is concerned with efficiently performing this corner turn to allow parallelization \citep{ATAcorrelator,Parsons:2008p3266}.
+Much of the design of modern FX correlators is concerned with efficiently performing this corner turn to allow the necessary parallelization \citep[e.g.\ ][]{Parsons:2008p3266}.

 Due to the structure of the spatial FFT, there is an alternate approach to parallelizing the computation of the MOFF correlator which may offer some distinct advantages.
 The spatial FFT can be separated into spatial units we are calling `modules,' as shown in Figure \ref{moffFig}.
 Each module would calculate a portion of the full FFT for all of the frequencies.
 For the first few stages of the FFT this approach will require horizontal communications between the modules to pass intermediate results through the array (row d).
 The later stages of the FFT are all contained within one module (row e) and can be performed without additional module-to-module communication.